 Utilities sector risk.
 The Utilities Trust is concentrated in the utilities sector.
-As a result. the factors that impact the utilities sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+As a result, the factors that impact the utilities sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 Companies in the utilities sector must contend with the following: fluctuating consumer demand; energy conservation; the imposition of rate caps; the difficulty in obtaining fuel at reasonable prices; the difficulty of the capital market in absorbing utility debt; competition; price and supply fluctuations; international politics; interest rate fluctuations; taxes; and government regulation or deregulation.
 Increasing sensitivity to environmental concerns may pose challenges to utility companies over the coming decade.

 Foreign securities risk.
-The Emerging Markets Trust invests in ADRs, GDRs, and foreign securities listed on a foreign exchange and the Health Care Trust invests in U.S.-listed foreign securities and ADRs.
-ADRs and GDRs are issued by a bank or trust company to evidence ownership of underlying securities issued by foreign corporations.
+The Health Care Trust invests in U.S.-listed foreign securities.
 Securities of foreign issuers present risks beyond those of domestic securities.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following:

 - Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments. - Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in currencies other than the U.S. dollar.
-Changes in currency exchange rates may affect your trust's value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
-An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of your trust to decline.
-Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in your trust's foreign security holdings. - Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.
+Changes in currency exchange rates may affect the trust's value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
+An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of the trust to decline.
+Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in the trust's foreign security holdings.

+Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.